accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 {% include JB/setup %}

-The article summarizes my experiences on software architecture.
+The article summarizes my (many years of) experiences on software architecture.
+Architecture design is essentially driven by __philosophies__ as the generator engine that governs all knowledge.
+From the __organization view__, we can find why and how architecture design process and skills are required that way.
+Common __methodologies__ and __principles__, viewed from the philosophies, provide guidance to carry out architecture design with quality.
+An architect needs an armory of techniques for different __system properties__.
+I categorize __Reference architectures__ in each distributed storage area, summarize __architecture design patterns__ from them, and connect into __technology design spaces__.

 ## Software architecture - a philosophy perspective